S2E/s2e-old/docs/Howtos/Concolic.rst

 -----------------------------

 The `init_env <init_env.html>`_ library enables symbolic execution without modifying the program's source code.
-Concolic execution can be enabled using the ``--concolic`` switch and specifying the initial concrete inputs.
+This library also supports concolic execution with the ``--concolic`` switch, that can be added right before the concrete program arguments.
 The following example invokes the ``tr`` Unix utility via the ``tr ab ab ab`` command.
 The library automatically assigns symbolic arguments to all arguments while keeping the concrete ``ab`` values.